berkeley-scf/python-bootcamp-2018/python.md

 Alternatively you may be able to access Jupyter notebooks through a service called Jupyterhub on the SCF or other systems (e.g., the Savio campus cluster).

-Side note: to have all output (not just the last result) printed in the Jupyter notebook, you can use this in a cell in your notebook.
+Side note: to have all output (not just the last result) printed in the Jupyter notebook, you can run this in a cell in your notebook.

 ```python
 from IPython.core.interactiveshell import InteractiveShell
 InteractiveShell.ast_node_interactivity = "all"
 ```

 Python 2 vs. 3
 --------------------------